-what is the primary purpose of fifpro pwm?
+What is the primary purpose of FIFPRO PWM?

-FIFPRO PWM provides data on player workload in relation to match schedules and competition design.
+FIFPRO Player Workload Monitoring (PWM) provides data on player workload in relation to match schedules and competition design.
 The platform uses unique indicators to inform about player workload and rest periods, the amount of back-to-back matches within certain time periods as well as the allocation of matches across competitions both domestic and international as well as club and national team.
 The evidence-based information generated by FIFPRO PWM aims to contribute to the design of integrated and more balanced competition calendars that protect the health and performance of players.

 Can FIFPRO PWM be used as an individual performance management platform?

 No. FIFPRO PWM has not been developed to serve players, teams, medical staff or performance and conditioning coaches as an individual player performance management platform.
 In fact, FIFPRO PWM is not set up in any way to fulfil such a function.
 Consequently, none of the relevant individual and performance related player data are being considered in the analysis.
 FIFPRO PWM for example does not integrate individual training data of players and is also not using any tracking and/or biometric data of players from either training or official matches.
 Finally, it is not the mission or purpose of FIFPRO to engage in performance based analysis.

 What is the scientific methodology of the platform?